HashandSalt/chopper/README.md

 # Kirby Chopper Plugin

-This plugin creates excerpts and keeps HTML tags.
+Unlike Kirby's built in [Excerpt](https://getkirby.com/docs/cheatsheet/field-methods/excerpt) which only returns plain text, this plugin creates excerpts from fields via kirbytext but keeps HTML tags.
 This means all tags, including images.
-Works on characters and words.

-**This is very much a beta plugin.
-It works (as far as I can tell!), but use at your own risk.
-If you find issues, let me know or make a PR if you know how to fix it :)**
+You can set a character or word limit.

 ## Installation